Search results for

 Second, many of their coolest features are available exclusively to those who have a (current) Apple device to pair them with — making it an incomplete product if you don’t own other Apple devices.
 Since most people fall outside that category, the price is an even more significant hurdle to overcome.
 Thankfully, these headphones are no longer sold with the Lightning connector, and are only available with the USB-C connection after the EU flexed its regulatory muscle.

-If you’ve got cash to burn and are already invested in Apple’s ecosystem/walled garden, check out the AirPods Max.
-They sound fantastic, and like the popular AirPods Pro, the AirPods Max features impressively effective noise canceling technology.
-Additional features include a comfortable design, Transparency Mode, Adaptive EQ, Spatial Audio, and the inclusion of Apple’s H1 Chip for seamless connection with Apple devices.
+If you’ve got cash to burn and are already invested in Apple’s ecosystem/walled garden, check out the AirPods Max 2.
+They sound decent, and like the popular AirPods Pro 3, the AirPods Max features impressively effective noise canceling technology.
+Additional features include a comfortable design, Transparency Mode, Adaptive EQ, Spatial Audio, and the inclusion of Apple’s H2 Chip for seamless connection with Apple devices.

 A spectacular pair of headphones with best-in-class ANC